2024 Marmot’s Revenge Skimo Canada Cup Races Presented by Karpos & Pure Outdoors

 You must be prepared to ski these runs in any conditions (powder, windboard, moguls, ice).
 If you aren’t sure – get up there and ride the lifts to give them a try!

-The course will use a conventional race marking system: green for ascent with skins, yellow for ascent on foot (bootpack), and red for descent without skins.
+The course will use a conventional race marking system: green for ascent with skins, yellow for ascent on foot (bootpack with skis on backpack), and red for descent without skins.

 We will do OUR BEST to follow these routes.
 If avalanche conditions dictate a change of course, this will be communicated to athletes via email (based on registration), through our event social media channel @marmotsrevenge, and at the mandatory pre-race meetings.
 Please follow these resources during the lead-up to the race and don’t be surprised by any changes.
 We will be sending out updates whenever possible!

 These courses will be challenging for all participants.
-However, the short courses are intended for Juniors, Masters, first time racers and skiers with Heavy Metal equipment.
+However, the short course is intended for Juniors, Masters, first time racers and skiers with Heavy Metal equipment.

 Racers in both courses will experience very challenging skin tracks (on the ascents) that can be frustrating for beginner ski tourers.
 We do our best to set the track the day before however conditions can change quickly and this can affect how the track gets worked in.

-The descents will range from open alpine bowls to moguls in steep chutes.
+The descents will range from open alpine bowls to moguls.
 If you cannot execute a turn in close proximity to obstacles OR are unable to sideslip around obstacles, this race is not for you.
 If you aren’t sure, go do a day of lift served skiing on Marmot and try out the descents!

 Lodging Info: